1. Introduction to Cattle Drive Casserole

 7. Pairing Suggestions

-- A crisp green salad with vinaigrette
+- Crispy green salad with vinaigrette

-- Steamed vegetables or roasted Brussels sprouts
+- Steamed veggies or roasted Brussels sprouts

-- Freshly baked cornbread or garlic bread
+- Cornbread or garlic bread

 8. Tips for Successful Cattle Drive Casserole